 What is the Difference Between Down and Synthetic Sleeping Bags?

-The difference between down and synthetic insulation is the material they are made of.
-Synthetics are man-made and down is a natural product.
+The difference between down and synthetic sleeping bags is the insulating material they are filled with.
+Down is a natural insulation that comes from ducks and geese.
+Synthetics are man-made materials.

 Down is the plumage of waterfowl like geese and ducks.
 It is a fine, fluffy, and whispy layer of filaments that lie between the bird’s protective outer feathers and its skin.
-The bird uses its down the same way we use it, for insulation.
+The bird uses it’s down the same way we use it, for insulation.
 A common misconception is that down insulation is made from feathers.
 By definition, the materials are different.
-Some products use a blend of feathers and down for insulation.

 Synthetic insulation is typically made from polyester filaments.
 These are basically plastic fibers derived from petroleum and various chemicals.
 A number of competing companies make their own proprietary synthetic insulation with slight variations in design and composition.
-Synthetic insulation falls into two categories: short-staple and continuous filament.
+Synthetic insulation works the same way as down.
+It has air pockets that trap warm air.

 Down Vs Synthetic Sleeping Bag Insulation